alfo1995/Financial-stocks-via-marginal-correlation-graphs/README.md

 + Materials
 + Utilities.

-So selecting a sensible portfolio of this stocks and choosing two different association measures (Pearson and Kendall), we implement the Bootstrap procedure to build up our marginal correlation graphs.
+So selecting a sensible portfolio of this stocks and choosing two different association measures:

+* Pearson
+* Kendall

+we implement the Bootstrap procedure to build up our marginal correlation graphs.

 The results demonstrate that stocks from the same gics sectors tend to be clustered together.